Automatic Verification of Parameterised Interleaved Multi-Agent Systems: EVALUATION

 \section{EVALUATION}

-{\bf Implementation.} We have implemented the presented methodology as an extension to the open-source model checker \texttt{\textsc{mcmas}}~\cite{lomuscio2009mcmas}.
-The extended model checker, currently named \texttt{\textsc{mcmas-p}}, is available from~\cite{mcmasp}.
+\paragraph{Implementation} We have implemented the presented methodology as an extension to the open-source model checker \texttt{\textsc{mcmas}}~\cite{lomuscio2009mcmas}.
+The extended model checker, also open-sourced and named \texttt{\textsc{mcmas-p}}, is available from~\cite{mcmasp}.
 ISPL, the input language of \texttt{\textsc{mcmas}}, was suitably extended to allow for the definition of PIIS and to support the specification of indexed formulae.
 The description of a PIIS in this language (called PISPL) includes the declaration of a template agent.
 This declaration differs from agent declarations in ISPL by having sections of asynchronous and synchronous actions, and an initial state section.
-We refer to~\cite{mcmasp} for the PISPL description of the autonomous robot example.
 The specifications supported by \texttt{\textsc{mcmas-p}} are expressed in indexed ACTLK\(_{-X}\)\@.

 Given a PIIS and a formula to be verified, \texttt{\textsc{mcmas-p}} determines the cutoff \(c\) for the system as in Theorem~\ref{theorem:cut-off} by counting the number of unique indices used in the specification to be tested.
 A concrete system of \(c\) agents, each an indexed copy of the template agent, is then automatically constructed and represented symbolically.
 The specifications are automatically reduced to formulae in ACTLK\(_{-X}\), as described in Lemma~\ref{lemma:symmetry-reduction}.
 The OBDD-based algorithms utilised by \texttt{\textsc{mcmas}} are then used to verify the system against the reduced ACTLK\(_{-X}\) formulae.
-We also note that the BDD encoding of the joint protocol is different from that of \texttt{\textsc{mcmas}} to enforce the interleaving semantics used here.
+The BDD encoding of the joint protocol is different from that of \texttt{\textsc{mcmas}} to enforce the interleaving semantics used here.